 European Fund for Strategic Investments (EFSI)

-The European Fund for Strategic Investments (EFSI) is an initiative launched jointly by the EIB Group and the European Commission to help overcome the current investment gap in the EU by mobilising private financing for strategic investments.
+The European Fund for Strategic Investments (EFSI) is an initiative to help overcome the current investment gap in the EU.
+Jointly launched by the EIB Group and the European Commission, it aims to mobilise private investment in projects which are strategically important for the EU.

 Extension of EFSI